pulp/pulpcore/staging_docs/dev/tutorials/contributing/architecture/rest-api.md

 Serializer

-: A {term}`DRF` Serializer is responsible for representing python objects in the API, and for converting API objects back into native python objects.
+: A `DRF` Serializer is responsible for representing python objects in the API, and for converting API objects back into native python objects.
 Every model exposed via the API must have a related serializer.